karolgornicki/Articles/texts/functional_programming/23_problem_sqrt_algorithm.md

 Let’s analyze this short code.
 There are few problems with it:

 * While statement - in the introduction we said that everything is a function and that there is no flow-control statements.
-* We use a variable to store intermediate states of our calculations, which value changes over the lifetime of the function.
+* We use a variable (guess) to store intermediate states of our calculations, which value changes over the lifetime of the function.
 * This function defines many subtasks at the same time (it’s not criticism of a language, just bad design on my part - which we will shortly improve):
   * It defines how to check if a guess is good enough.
   * It defines how to improve the guess.